OpenRockets/web-dev-error-solutions/errors/javascript/css-challenge-animated-expanding-card/README.md

 # 🐞 CSS Challenge:  Animated Expanding Card

-This challenge focuses on creating an animated expanding card using pure CSS.
-The card will subtly expand on hover, providing a visually appealing user interaction.
+This challenge involves creating a card that expands smoothly on hover, revealing more content.
 We'll use CSS3 transitions and transforms to achieve this effect.
 No JavaScript is required.

 **Description of the Styling:**

-The card will be a simple rectangle with a background color, some padding, and text content.
-The key styling is the application of CSS transitions and transforms to the `transform` property on hover.
-This will smoothly scale the card up slightly when the mouse hovers over it.
-We'll also add a subtle box-shadow to enhance the 3D effect.
+The card will have a clean, minimalist design.
+On hover, the card will increase in width and height, revealing hidden content (in this example, additional text).
+The transition will be smooth and visually appealing.

 **Full Code:**